forcedotcom/SalesforceMobileSDK-iOS/UPGRADE.md

 ## Upgrade steps from v.
 5.3.x to v.
-6.0 for native/hybrid/react native apps
+6.0 for native/hybrid/React Native apps

-To upgrade native, hybrid and react native apps, we strongly recommend creating a new app from the app templates in [the forceios npm package](https://npmjs.org/package/forceios), then migrating the artifacts specific to your app into the new template.
-The other recommended approach would be to upgrade using [Cocoapods](https://github.com/forcedotcom/SalesforceMobileSDK-iOS-Specs).
+- To upgrade native apps, we strongly recommend creating a new app from the app templates in [the forceios npm package](https://npmjs.org/package/forceios), then migrating the artifacts specific to your app into the new template.
+- To upgrade hybrid apps, we strongly recommend creating a new app from the app templates in [the forcehybrid npm package](https://npmjs.org/package/forcehybrid), then migrating the artifacts specific to your app into the new template.
+- To upgrade React Native apps, we strongly recommend creating a new app from the app templates in [the forcereact npm package](https://npmjs.org/package/forcereact), then migrating the artifacts specific to your app into the new template.

 See the [Mobile SDK Development Guide](https://github.com/forcedotcom/SalesforceMobileSDK-Shared/blob/master/doc/mobile_sdk.pdf?raw=true) for more information about developing hybrid apps with the Mobile SDK and Cordova.